Satisfactory Academic Progress Policy

 - An academic plan for success.
 (Details will be outlined in students suspension letter)

 The Office of Student Financial Services appeal committee will evaluate all documentation submitted and the student's appeal will be approved or denied.
 The results of the appeal will be emailed/posted to the student's NSU Greenmail account within approximately ten working days.
+All decisions are final, unless the student can provide additional details not previously disclosed, the student will then have the ability to submit a revised appeal for the next appeal committee meeting.

 If denied, the student is responsible for paying for their own educational costs until the student improves his/her scholastic record to meet the minimum standards.
 Students who were denied due to maximum time frame are responsible for paying for their own educational costs for the remainder of their degree program.